Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/research-program-for-literacy-without-sound/program-notes.md

 - preservation and reuse
 - later corpus and NLP work

-This is one reason the research program should stay connected to `Sutton SignWriting Infrastructure and Program` even though its primary home is `Sutton SignWriting Language and Literacy Research`.
+This is one reason the research program should stay connected to *Sutton SignWriting Infrastructure and Program* even though its primary series is *Sutton SignWriting Language and Literacy Research*.

 ## What A Host Institution Would Make Easier

-A credible academic home would make several things easier at once:
+A credible academic setting would make several things easier at once:

 - partnership and outreach
 - ethics and study governance